bvm-org/bvm/docs/bvm.md

 # Design Rationale

+The nice thing about designing a virtual machine is that you get to design a CPU without any horrible hardware limitations.
+This means options are open to you which would never have been considered (or were seldom considered) for hardware designs.
+For example, where do operands come from and how are they indicated?
+Most of the time in hardware they come from CPU registers, which are explicitly indicated in the instruction stream.
+In a VM, they could just come from memory and the instruction stream include memory references instead.
+Equally, they could be implicitly taken from an operand stack.

+Not only is it worth examining VM designs, it is worth examining hardware CPU designs and features.
+Before the domination of MIPS, Arm and x86 architectures, there were a vast wealth of innovative hardware architectures which are well worth studying.
+Some CPUs were designed specifically to enable the cheap compilation of certain languages.
+For example, the Burroughs Large Systems were specifically designed to support ALGOL 60, a programming language which many people at the time said could never be compiled and executed on computers.
+ALGOL 60 was the first language implementing nested function definitions with lexical scope and closure capture.
+Burroughs built in specific features to the hardware to make compilation easier.
+The Burroughs Large Systems had, for example, hardware support for tracking lexical scopes and allowing symbolic addressing of locations in parent scopes, whilst supporting a contiguous operand-and-control-flow stack and without the compiler needing to attempt to calculate explicit stack-relative addresses to access parent lexical scopes.

+Another interesting feature is the use of *register windows*.
+These are widely used in RISC architectures, particularly SPARC, and perhaps most elegantly in the AMD 29k CPU.
+A register window exposes just a subset of the total available registers to each function, and this subset changes (and is restored) every time you enter (and exit) a function.
+This allows both the abstraction of register names, and the avoidance of software handling of register spilling.
+In SPARC designs, the window is fixed size:

+> The Sun Microsystems SPARC architecture provides simultaneous visibility into four sets of eight registers each.
+Three sets of eight registers each are "windowed".
+Eight registers (i0 through i7) form the input registers to the current procedure level.
+Eight registers (L0 through L7) are local to the current procedure level, and eight registers (o0 through o7) are the outputs from the current procedure level to the next level called.
+When a procedure is called, the register window shifts by sixteen registers, hiding the old input registers and old local registers and making the old output registers the new input registers.
+The common registers (old output registers and new input registers) are used for parameter passing.
+Finally, eight registers (g0 through g7) are globally visible to all procedure levels.

+Of course eventually, with enough sub-calls, you could exhaust all the registers on the CPU, and at that point values have to be manually spilled out to RAM.
+The window is essentially an atomic unit in a stack of which contains the current stack-allocated values of the current call-chain.
+The AMD 29k CPU had an elegant modification of this design in that the register window is not of fixed size.
+Thus functions declared how many registers they needed and this ensured better use of the precious resource that are hardware registers.

+It is worth noting that the MIPS design team examined this design and concluded that register windows were an unnecessarily complex feature and that fewer registers but smarted compilers which made better decisions about the use of registers were the way forwards.
+Received opinion is that this is true, though it's difficult to find compelling studies given that there are no two CPUs with the same architecture that differ only in the provision of register windows.

+It is obviously also worth studying VM designs themselves.
+Some of these are fairly general in nature, whilst others are carefully designed to match with expected use cases.
+The JVM, for example, accommodates Java very well, whilst accommodating less statically-rigid languages far less well.
+PostScript contains several features and many operators specifically designed for the layout of data on a page.
+Parrot contains more operators than could ever be considered reasonable by man or beast.
+There are however more general design issues of each that can inform future designs of VMs.

 One of the first steps when deciding on a virtual machine design is to decide whether it's going to register-based or at least whether the operators are going to have explicit locations of operands indicated